helloskyy-io/Skyy-Command/README.md

 ```

 3. Run the dynamic_inventory.py script to generate a new inventory file.
-4. Run Ansible to compare and configure the servers.
+   Run Ansible to compare and configure the servers.
 (Currently assumes Proxmox, can add more later on)
+   (To-do) add in something so that boot strap doesnt have to be re_ran after cluster join
+   (To-do) create a way to parse hosts instead of hardcoding one IP address
+   (To_do) removing the pop up about subscription is failing to work (low priority)

 ```bash
 ansible-playbook -i scripts/inventory_hosts_local.py ansible/playbooks/configure_hosts_local.yaml
 ```

+#### FluxEdge server configuration:
-6. Put FluxEdge API key into the .env file
+1. Put FluxEdge API key into the .env file

 ```bash
 FLUXEDGE_API_KEY=your-api-key-goes-here
 ```

-7. Set up the CLI tool
+2. Set up the CLI tool

 ```bash
 ansible-playbook ansible/playbooks/configure_cli_tool.yaml
 ```
-8. Run CLI based calls against FluxEdge platform using Python scripting
+3. Run CLI based calls against FluxEdge platform using Python scripting

 ```bash
 python3 components/flux_edge_integrations/cli_tool/scripts/check_balance.py
 ```